atilm/ProjectManagement/SoftwareRequirements/tdd-todo-list.md

 [x] plot the errors
 [x] extract FreeRange into own module as it is used by WorkingDaysRepository and GraphData [x] use velocity warnings in report generator
-[ ] refactor build of unique project dictionary
-[ ] do not generate report twice when an output file is requested
+[x] do not generate report twice when an output file is requested